abrar-aw/Gesture-Recognition-using-C-RNN-Model/README.md

 # Live-Sign-Language-Recognition-using-C-RNN-Model
-A sign language recognition system created using CNN and RNN model.

-A custom CNN-RNN model built off Tensorflow using Python.

-Features:

-Keras API
-Combination of CNN : MobileNetV2
-RNN: Bidirectional LSTM
-Feed Forward Network
-Video Frame Generator
-Frame Sampling
-Data Loader
-JSON Label Splitter
-Data Visualization
-Evaluation Metrics
-About the Model

-The model was created to detect a sequence of body movements from video and identify them according to the annotated labels.
-The body movement data was tracked and recorded using OpenPose and used here.
-The data format is indicated in the readme.txt in the data folder.
-Arrange your data according to the format given.
-All the components and libraries used in this project is included in the requirements.txt file.
-Download all the required python libraries.
-Change all the folder paths in the required files.
-Run models.py
-Unfortunately the dataset and the labelling scripts cannot be provided as they are our private property.
+A custom CNN-RNN model was developed using Tensorflow and Python for the purpose of gesture recognition.
+It incorporates the Keras API, MobileNetV2 CNN, Bidirectional LSTM RNN, Feed Forward Network, Video Frame Generator, Frame Sampling, Data Loader, JSON Label Splitter, Data Visualization, and Evaluation Metrics.
+The model aims to detect and classify body movements from video based on annotated labels.
+It utilizes body movement data captured by OpenPose and requires arranging the data according to the specified format.
+The project includes a requirements.txt file for downloading the necessary libraries and requires modifying folder paths in the relevant files.
+To run the model, execute models.py.
+Unfortunately, the dataset and labeling scripts cannot be shared as they are proprietary.